wheezyy/SessionUSSD2/README.md

-# cordova-plugin-VoIpUSSD
+# cordova-plugin-SessionUSSD2
-A cordova plugin version of VoIpUSSD: https://github.com/romellfudi/VoIpUSSD
+A cordova plugin to handle USSD menus options.

 ## Installation